interest-protocol/memez-swap/README.md

 It supports the following operations:

-- Create Pool
+- Create Pool to get the fun going.
-- Swap
+- Swap to retire or jeet.
-- Referrals
+- Referrals to pump together.
 - Flash loans for extra bling bling!

 Thats it!!